Best Soft Mattress

 The first foam layer is 2 inches of gel memory foam, which disperses heat better than traditional memory foam.

-We further boost the bed’s natural cooling abilities with the triangular cutouts of our Triangulex™ technology.
-The cutouts allow more air to circulate through the mattress.
-Triangulex™ also creates more cushion in the head and foot of the mattress.
+We further boost the bed’s natural cooling abilities with triangular cutouts.
+The cutouts allow more air to circulate through the mattress, and they also create more cushion in the head and foot of the mattress.